 - No blackout dates

-Bank of America® Travel Rewards Credit Card: Easy-to-Earn Signup Bonus
+Easy-to-Earn Signup Bonus: Bank of America® Travel Rewards Credit Card

-While the Bank of America® Travel Rewards Credit Card isn’t one that would normally make our list, this card currently sits here because of its increased signup bonus and low minimum spending requirement.
+While the Bank of America® Travel Rewards Credit Card isn’t one that would normally make our list, this card made the cut due to its increased signup bonus and low minimum spending requirement.

 With this card, you’ll score an online bonus of 25,000 points after you spend just $1,000 on the card within 90 days.
 In addition to the bonus, you’ll also earn an unlimited 1.5 points on every dollar you spend.